Dr Chris Groves, BEng PhD FHEA

 (email at firstname.lastname@example.org)

-Chris Groves is Lecturer in Organic Electronics in the School of Engineering and Computing Sciences at Durham University.
-He graduated with a 1st class honours degree in Electronic Engineering from Sheffield University in 2001, winning the Mappin Medal for graduating with highest honours.
-Thereafter he undertook a PhD in advanced optical recievers at the same University, for which Bookham Technologies (formerly Marconi) provided a CASE sponsorship, which was completed in 2004.
-He changed research field to organic electronics, specifically photovoltaics, by undertaking postdoctoral positions at the Cavendish Laboratory in Cambridge University working on computational modeling, and then at the Department of Chemistry in the University of Washington, Seattle working on scanning probe measurements.
-He took up his post at Durham University in 2009.
+Chris Groves graduated with a 1st class honours degree in Electronic Engineering from Sheffield University in 2001.
+Thereafter he undertook a PhD in avalanche photodiodes at the same University which was sponsored by Bookham Technologies).
+After a short period of teaching, he changed research field to organic electronics, specifically photovoltaics, by undertaking postdoctoral positions at the Cavendish Laboratory in Cambridge University working on computational modeling, and then at the Department of Chemistry in the University of Washington, Seattle working on scanning probe measurements.
+He took up a post as Lecturer at Durham University in 2009 and became Senior Lecturer in 2013.

 - Prof David Ginger, University of Washington